|

 "We wanted to give the race fans something other auto events did not -- audience participation in the race," said Jack Caliper, the president of the 3- month-old Nazcar.

+Before the start of every race, 12 spectators are selected to be passengers in the cars.
 "Obviously, that changes the dynamics of the race," said Caliper.
 "The cars can't move quite as fast.
 But the thrill of watching ordinary people as part of the action compensates for that."

 Racers were initially hesitant about having another person riding shotgun.